 Is Pumpkin Purée and Pumpkin Pie Mix The Same Thing

 Pumpkin purée and pumpkin pie mix are not the same.
-Pumpkin purée is only pumpkin puréed up.
-Where pumpkin pie mix contains other ingredients, and is the base to making pie.
+Pumpkin purée is the only pumpkin puréed up.
+Where pumpkin pie mix contains other ingredients and is the base to making pie.

 Can I Do A Different Style Crust

 If you want you can easily swap out the crust.
-A graham cracker crust would work good.
+A graham cracker crust would work well.
 Or even vanilla wafers or ginger cookies.